SIM Swap Attack: How Scammers Steal Your Number and Your Accounts

 What a SIM swap attack really does to your phone number

-At the center of this scam is your mobile account, not your handset.
-During SIM swapping, a criminal convinces mobile carriers, mobile service providers, or other telecom providers to move the victim’s phone number to a new SIM card, an eSIM, or another new device which is under the attacker’s control.
-That is why this scam is also called SIM hijacking or SIM jacking.
-Once the transfer happens, the victim’s real phone loses service, and the criminal starts receiving the victim’s calls and texts.
+The target of this scam is your mobile account, not your handset.
+In a SIM swap, a criminal convinces your carrier to move your number to a new SIM, an eSIM, or a device they control, which is why it’s also called SIM hijacking or SIM jacking.
+Once the transfer goes through, your real phone loses service and the attacker starts receiving your calls and texts.

 - In January 2024, the SEC said the hack of its @SECGov X account happened through SIM swapping.

-- Back in August 2019, Reuters reported that Jack Dorsey’s X account was compromised after the phone number tied to it was taken over through a carrier issue.
+- Back in August 2019, The Guardian reported that Jack Dorsey’s X account was compromised after the number tied to it was taken over at the carrier.

 How SIM swap fraud occurs through a SIM card change

-Most SIM swap fraud is not about advanced hacking.
-It is about social engineering.
-Fraudsters gather personally identifiable information, financial details, or other personal details from phishing emails, old breaches, social media, or the dark web.
+Most SIM swap fraud isn’t advanced hacking.
+It’s social engineering.
+Fraudsters gather personal details (name, date of birth, address, sometimes a Social Security number) from phishing, old breaches, social media, or the dark web, then use them to pass the carrier’s identity checks.

-- The attacker collects data linked to the victim’s identity.
-That can come from leaks, fake support messages, or public social media profiles.
+- Collect data tied to your identity, from leaks, fake support messages, or public social profiles.

-- They contact the carrier and ask for a SIM change.
-They may claim the SIM card was lost, the phone was damaged, or a new phone needs activation.
+- Contact the carrier and request a SIM change, claiming the SIM was lost, the phone was damaged, or a new device needs activating.

-- The carrier moves the customer’s phone number to the fraudster’s SIM.
-From that moment, the criminal starts getting authentication codes, one time passcodes, and account alerts.
+- The carrier moves the number to the fraudster’s SIM, and authentication codes, one-time passcodes, and account alerts start flowing to them.

-That is why one successful swap can snowball so fast.
-A stolen SIM can become a shortcut to account access, access to sensitive accounts, and in many cases full-blown identity theft.
-The FBI has also warned that these scams are commonly used to bypass security on financial and network accounts.
+That’s why a single successful swap snowballs so fast: a stolen number becomes a shortcut to your most sensitive accounts and, often, full identity theft.
+The FBI has warned that these scams are commonly used to bypass security on financial and online accounts.

 Why SIM swapping breaks multi-factor authentication

-A lot of people assume two-factor authentication or multi-factor authentication makes every account safe.
-It definitely helps, but SMS-based codes have a weak spot.
-If your phone number gets hijacked, the criminal may receive the very second factor meant to stop them.
-That turns your extra login step into a liability instead of an extra layer of protection.
+Many people assume two-factor authentication makes an account safe.
+It helps, but SMS codes have a weak spot: if your number is hijacked, the attacker receives the very second factor meant to stop them, turning your extra login step into a liability.

-- That is why app-based methods matter.
-The FTC says authentication apps are safer than texted codes because the passcode is not vulnerable to a SIM card swap.
+- The FTC says authenticator apps are safer than texted codes, because the passcode can’t be moved with your SIM.

-- For higher-risk people and high-value logins, the FTC says security keys are the strongest method of authentication.
+- For higher-risk people and high-value logins, the FTC points to hardware security keys as the strongest option.

-- Google also promotes passkeys and security keys as stronger protection against phishing.
+- Google similarly promotes passkeys and security keys as stronger protection against phishing.

-So if your email, crypto wallet, work account, or bank app offers Google Authenticator, another authenticator app, passkeys, or a hardware key, that is a smarter move than relying only on SMS.
+So if your email, crypto wallet, work account, or bank app supports an authenticator app, passkeys, or a hardware key, that beats relying on SMS alone.

 What to do the moment SIM swap fraud occurs

-The first clue is often sudden silence.
-Your phone loses bars in a place where it normally works.
-Then you may see alerts about a SIM change, failed login attempts, or strange account notices once you reconnect.
-Those are classic signs that SIM swap fraud occurs.
+The first clue is often sudden silence, your phone loses bars where it normally works.
+Once you reconnect, you may see alerts about a SIM change, failed logins, or strange account notices.

 Watch for these red flags:

-- Your phone suddenly loses service for no clear reason.
-If you are in a normal coverage area and still cannot call or text, act immediately.
+- Your phone loses service for no clear reason.
+If you’re in a normal coverage area and still can’t call or text, act immediately.

-- You get email notices about a new SIM card, password change, or account access you did not request.
+- Unexpected notices about a new SIM, a password change, or account access you didn’t request.

-- Your email, banking app, or social media accounts suddenly reject your password.
-That often means the attacker has already started password resets.
+- Your email, bank, or social apps reject your password, often a sign the attacker has already started resets.

-If this happens, contact the carrier from another line right away, lock email first, then your bank and other sensitive accounts.
-Your email is often the master key to everything else.
-Once you secure that, the rest becomes much easier.
+If it happens, call your carrier from another line right away, then lock your email first, followed by your bank and other sensitive accounts.
+Your email is usually the master key, secure that, and the rest gets much easier.

 How to prevent SIM swapping with carrier locks and security questions